 Walmart hires off-duty officers ahead of El Paso reopening

-EL PASO, Texas - Walmart has quietly hired off-duty officers at its stores in El Paso, Texas, where a gunman police say targeted Mexicans opened fire in a store in August and killed 22 people.
+EL PASO, Texas - Customers are returning to a Texas Walmart that had been closed since August when a gunman opened fire at the store and killed 22 people.

-Walmart plans Thursday to reopen the store where the attack happened and amid ongoing lawsuits over safety.
-Walmart didn't have a guard in the store the day of the mass shooting.
+Around 50 shoppers lined up early to enter the restored Walmart on Thursday.
+They streamed past dozens of sheriff's deputies, security guards and store employees in suitcoats.

-The reopening will happen unceremoniously, Walmart spokeswoman Delia Garcia said, and will follow a brief meeting with employees.
-She declined comment on security measures.
+Walmart didn't have a guard in the store on the day of the mass shooting.
+Since then, the retail giant had quietly hired off-duty officers to work at all its stores in the El Paso area.

 Police say Patrick Crusius drove more than 10 hours from his grandparents' house where he lived in a Dallas suburb to carry out the attack.
 Crusius, 21, has pleaded not guilty.
 More than 3,000 people from largely Latino El Paso and neighboring Ciudad Juarez, Mexico, were at the store when the attack happened.